Updated February 10, 2015

 Note: Salary loan balances or due housing loan amortizations will be deducted from the TAV.

 2. Death benefit.
-The amount of this benefit depends on the TAV total and membership status at the time of death.
+The amount of this benefit is 6,000 pesos.
+This benefit is less than 6,000 if the TAV total and membership status at the time of death is less than 6,000 pesos.

 List of primary legal heirs or beneficiaries: